 The most common chronic childhood disease is tooth decay.

-School-aged children will miss 51 million hours of school per year due to oral-health problems.
+Students miss 51 million hours of school per year due to oral health problems.

 Only 34 percent of America’s fourth-graders read at or above grade level.

-Children who aren’t reading proficiently by the end of third grade are four times more likely to drop out of high school than more proficient readers.
+Students who don’t read at grade level by fourth grade are four times more likely to drop out of school than students who do.

 Looking for educational resources?
 Visit our

 Delta Dental of Michigan’s Brighter Futures initiative is designed to improve the oral and overall health and well-being of children and adults through advocacy, education and philanthropy.
 At the core of this initiative are seven public policy priorities upon which much of our work is based.